 In this article, we will cover the following 7 common reasons why young professionals choose the wrong career path.

 1. Choosing a Career Due to Other People’s Decisions

 Your career does not begin on the first day of your job.
 It starts with your college when you choose a specialization.

 Many students apply no thought whatsoever when choosing what to study.
-Many a time, the decision isn’t even their own.
-The three common factors which determine their choice are:
+Many times, the decision isn’t even their own.
+The three most common factors which determine their choice are:

-Some parents expect that their son/daughter continue the history that runs through the family.
+Some parents expect that their son/daughter continues the history that runs through the family.
 For example, some doctors expect their children to pursue medicine even if they dislike the field of biology altogether.